mardtendebakker/nsk/README.md

 ## Development server

-Run `nx serve server` for a dev server.
+Run `npx nx run-many --target=serve` for a dev client and dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run `npx nx graph` to see a diagram of the dependencies of the projects.

 ## Remote caching